uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 # Answers to above challenge

 1. The largest number that can be represented using 32 bits is 4,294,967,295 (around 4.3 billion).
-   You might have seen this number before -- it is the largest unsigned integer that a 32 bit computer can easily represent in programming languages such as C.
+   You might have seen this number before &ndash; it is the largest unsigned integer that a 32 bit computer can easily represent in programming languages such as C.

 2. The decimal number for the largest character is 1,114,111.